angular-university/au-input/README.md

 # Running This Module In Development

-First let's build the library using
+First let's build the library using this command:

 ```bash
 npm run build